-The projects initially planned for Eligible Census Tracts were Commercial Loans and the Public Works Department's Concrete Replacement Program (a street infrastructure project in eligible target areas) and planned improvements at Foisia Park.
-The Substantial Amndment approved in April canceled both those projects and reallocated that funding to Americans with Disabilities Act-related improvements at Anderson Park.
-Because of the late inception of the Anderson Park project, that project was carried over to PY 2021.
+The projects initially planned for Eligible Census Tracts was Commercial Loans and Grants.
+The Substantial Amendment approved in April canceled that project and reallocated that funding to the Neighborhood Pride Program.
 The Citywide CDBG activities were the Neighborhood Pride Program (residential rehabilitation), the public service activities, and program administration.